amoldighe/amoldighe.github.io/_posts/2016-11-18-kali-linux-on-cloud.md

 systemctl set-default graphical.target
 ```

-* Reboot the VM
+* Reboot the VM, this will display the GUI on next boot.

 <img src="{{ site.baseurl }}/img/4-kali-gui-working.png">

-* Next we need prepare the Kali Linux VM for Cloud by enabling ssh & cloud-init
+Next we need prepare the Kali Linux VM for Cloud by enabling ssh & cloud-init

-**Enable ssh on Kali Linux
+* Enable ssh on Kali Linux

 ```
 vi /etc/ssh/sshd_config